 There were neither estimates or assumptions made.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded
+The authority these rules were promulgated under, the State Boiler Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.
+There are no reasonable alternatives to the proposed rules that have been identified that would achieve the same or similar goals.